Mayfield, Browns move closer to playoffs, top Giants 20-6

 The Browns came right back with a scoring drive capped by Mayfield’s 2-yard pass to a wide-open Hooper in the back of the end zone early in the second quarter.

 New York had a chance to cut into the lead, went on fourth-and-1 from the 5, and Wayne Gallman was stuffed for no gain.

+“Look, I’m not afraid to call things aggressively,” Judge said.
+“I’m not afraid.
+I think we have a good scheme in the kicking game to call a fake.
+I’m not afraid to run the ball fourth-and-1.”

 Cleveland took full advantage, with Mayfield leading the Browns on the first 95-yard drive that was capped by a 2-yard pass to a leaping Landry with 21 seconds left in the half.

 Landry flashed a “1” and “3″ in the back of the end zone to pay homage to his close friend and teammate Odell Beckham Jr., the former Giants wide receiver who sustained a season-ending knee injury earlier this year with Cleveland.
 Landry, who then jawed with cornerback Isaac Yiadom, was called for taunting.
 That pushed the Browns back 15 yards on the extra point and Cody Parkey hit the right upright as Cleveland went into the locker room up 13-3.